Anxious students feeling pinch amid Chicago teachers’ strike

-CHICAGO (AP) — Deadlines that could affect both Chicago students and striking teachers are looming over efforts this week to resolve a walkout that has canceled classes for 11 days in the nation’s third-largest school district.
+CHICAGO (AP) — Deadlines that could affect Chicago students and striking teachers are looming over efforts this week to resolve a walkout that has canceled classes for 11 days in the nation’s third-largest school district.

 Parents across the city are worried about time away from school slowing their kids’ progress.
-The effects on high school students, though, has been more immediate.
+The effects on high school students, though, are more immediate.

 Planned testing dates for the SAT and ACT were canceled.
 Seniors preparing for colleges’ Nov.
 1 early application deadlines sought feedback elsewhere for their essays.

-Note: This story has been corrected to show PSAT exams had been scheduled for Wednesday, not Tuesday.